-In spite of the approximately 600 Sioux and Cheyenne lodges with over 1,000 warriors nearby, Fleming boldly demanded his prisoner.
-The discussion grew heated and the soldiers fired, killing three Indians, wounding three others, and taking two prisoners.
-Fleming was extremely lucky to retreat with no losses.
+Despite the approximately 600 Sioux and Cheyenne lodges with over 1,000 warriors nearby, Fleming boldly demanded his prisoner.
+The discussion grew heated, and the soldiers fired, killing three Indians, wounding three others, and taking two prisoners.
+Fleming was fortunate to retreat with no losses.
 Only great exertion on the part of the chiefs prevented a massive retaliation, as they correctly proclaimed that the soldiers had been “the first to make the ground bloody.”

-Horse Creek Skirmish (November 13, 1854) – After Brule Sioux Chief Brave Bear died from a wound received in the Grattan Fight, a number of young warriors wanted to retaliate.
-Brave Bear’s oldest surviving brother, Red Leaf; his half-brother, Long Chin; Spotted Tail, and two younger braves headed for the Overland Trail with vengeance on their minds.
+Horse Creek Skirmish (November 13, 1854) – Several young warriors wanted to retaliate after Brule Sioux Chief Brave Bear died from a wound received in the Grattan Fight.
+Brave Bear’s oldest surviving brother, Red Leaf; his half-brother, Long Chin; Spotted Tail, and two younger braves headed for the Overland Trail with a vengeance on their minds.
 About 12 miles west of Horse Creek, near present-day Torrington, Wyoming, they waylaid a mail stage headed for Salt Lake City, Utah, killed three men, and robbed the coach of a metal box containing $20,000 in gold.
 The gold was never recovered.

-Pass Creek Skirmish (February 20, 1863) – Ute Indians attacked a stage station, near the junction of Pass Creek and the North Platte River, driving off the stock and destroying equipment.
-In response, Lieutenant Henry Brandley, along with 20 soldiers rode out from Fort H.W.
+Pass Creek Skirmish (February 20, 1863) – Ute Indians attacked a stage station near the junction of Pass Creek and the North Platte River, driving off the stock and destroying equipment.
+In response, Lieutenant Henry Brandley and 20 soldiers rode out from Fort H.W.
 Halleck to find the raiders.
-Picking up their trail, the troops overtook the warriors, killing several of them.
+Picking up their trail, the troops overtook the warriors, killing several.
 However, Lieutenant Brandly was wounded by a ball through the left arm.
 The skirmish site is near Walcott, Wyoming.

 More Indian Resistance

 In the winter of 1876, five men from Lander were hunting and trapping on the Big Wind River and were attacked by Indians.
 Their bodies were not found until the following spring.
-Two of them — Thomas Cook and a man named Spencer, were killed near the mouth of Bridger Creek and their camp plundered.
-Three more men — James Lisight, B. C. Anderson and a man named Davis were killed on Lisight Creek about two miles from Bridger Creek and one of its tributaries.
+Two of them — Thomas Cook and a man named Spencer, were killed near the mouth of Bridger Creek, and their camp was plundered.
+Three more men — James Lisight, B. C. Anderson, and a man named Davis were killed on Lisight Creek, about two miles from Bridger Creek and one of its tributaries.
 Their camp was also plundered.
-On January 13, 1877, a party of 14 hostile Indians ambushed a five-man detachment of the U.S. 3rd Cavalry in the vicinity of Elkhorn Creek, in Wyoming.
+On January 13, 1877, a party of 14 hostile Indians ambushed a five-man detachment of the U.S. 3rd Cavalry near Elkhorn Creek in Wyoming.

-In April 1877, a band of about a dozen Arapaho braves stole 13 head of horses and mules from Lander and were followed by nine men some 70 miles to Muskrat, where they were overtaken and a sharp fight ensued.
-In the skirmish, John McCullom and Pap Conant were wounded and several horses were killed.
+In April 1877, a band of about a dozen Arapaho braves stole 13 heads of horses and mules from Lander and were followed by nine men some 70 miles to Muskrat, where they were overtaken, and a sharp fight ensued.
+John McCullom and Pap Conant were wounded in the skirmish, and several horses were killed.
 It was thought two or three Indians were killed or several wounded.
-At one time, the Lander settlers got possession of all the horses, but during the fight, the Indians re-took them and then hard pressed the whites halfway back to Lander
+At one time, the Lander settlers got possession of all the horses, but during the fight, the Indians re-took them and then hard-pressed the whites halfway back to Lander.